Iota subscript: Terminology

-The Greek names are grammatically feminine participle forms because in medieval Greek the name of the letter iota, to which they implicitly refer, was sometimes construed as a feminine noun (unlike in classical and in modern Greek, where it is neuter).
-The Greek terms, transliterated according to their modern pronunciation as ypogegrammeni and prosgegrammeni respectively, were also chosen for use in character names in the computer encoding standard Unicode.
+The Greek names are grammatically feminine participle forms, due to the fact that the name of the letter iota (ἰῶτα)—to which they implicitly refer—was sometimes construed as a feminine noun in medieval Greek (unlike in classical and modern Greek, which both treat it as neuter).
+The Greek terms, transliterated according to modern Greek as ypogegrammeni and prosgegrammeni respectively, were also chosen for use in character names in the character encoding standard Unicode.